bh4658bh4658/EKS-mount-node-instances-to-eks-cluster/README.md

 #### Verify RBAC

-* To let Kubernetes RBAC have permission to access your node workers, you must edit the aws-auth ConfigMap.
+* To let Kubernetes RBAC have permission to access your worker nodes, you must edit the aws-auth ConfigMap.

 ```
 $ curl -O https://amazon-eks.s3-us-west-2.amazonaws.com/cloudformation/2019-02-11/aws-auth-cm.yaml